The law requires anyone running a Zoo to be licensed.

 Although licensing is mainly designed to protect animal welfare, we also carry out health and safety checks to help protect the safety of visitors.

-If you would like to set up a zoo, the application forms and information you need can be found here.
+If you would like to set up a zoo, please download the application forms and Standard Conditions.
+Information on our fees is also available.

 If you have any queries or concerns about animal welfare conditions at a zoo, or are worried that a premises may be acting as a zoo without a licence, please call us so that we can investigate and take action as necessary.
 We can also look at standards of care for animals generally, using our powers under Animal Welfare Act.